tarwn/lessthandot-hugo/blogs/content/posts/2014-05-13-t-sql-tuesday-52-an-interview-invitation.md

 </p>

 <p style="text-align: justify">
   First of all, I believe you have to adjust your questions to the expected level of the person being interviewed.
 If you interview a junior person, I wouldn't start asking how they would implement partition switching in order to speed up the bulk loading of a fact table.
 If they claim to be senior, you can bring out the big guns after a while.
-Note I mentioned “after a while”.
+Note I mentioned "after a while".
 I would start asking basic questions to test their knowledge and then gradually move on to the more difficult stuff.
 Immediately starting with insane questions to make your conversation partner nervous or uncomfortable is just bad form in my opinion.
 </p>

 <p style="text-align: justify">